adadouche/esigelec-ue-lsp/TP/02 - Upload your first file in HDFS/02 - Upload your first file in HDFS.md

 hdfs dfs -cat /config/yarn-site.xml
 ```

-## Check the NameNode Server
+## Check the Name Node Server

-You can also get details about HDFS and the NameNode using the following URL:
+You can also get details about HDFS and the Name Node using the following URL:

  - http://localhost:50070/